Mtwara: Iron ore and coal

 Mtwara might be the port for the export of iron ore and coal.
 There are plans to build a railway linking Mtwara with Lindi and mines at Mchuchuma and Liganga via Songea.

 In the year 2003, there were proposals for transporting coal from the Ludewa and Njombe regions respectively by rail to the port of Mtwara in Southern Tanzania as part of the Mtwara Development Corridor project.

 Cement

-Mtwara hosts a branch of the Dangote Cement Public Limited Company.
+Mtwara hosts a branch of the Dangote Cement Public Limited Company and a medium scale cement factory owned by Chinese at Mikindani called Lulu Cement.

 Geography

 Climate

 Due to close proximity to the equator and the warm Indian Ocean, the city experiences tropical climatic conditions similar to all Tanzanian coastal cities.
 The city experiences hot and humid weather throughout much of the year and has a tropical wet and dry climate (Köppen: Aw).
 Annual rainfall is approximately 1024 mm, and in a normal year the rainy season lasts from November to April/May and the dry season from then until late October.